-The increased bounce efficiency of the ball resulted the increased height of the goal hole up to 10 metres above the ground, formed by a net with a hollow in the middle about 1 metre in diameter, and the net was supported by bamboo poles.
-The goals were reduced from 6 to one or two, placed either at the two ends or at the centre of the soccer field, serving for the both teams.
+The increased bounce efficiency of the ball resulted in the increased height of the goal hole up to 10 metres above the ground, formed by a net with a hollow in the middle about 1 metre in diameter, and the net was supported by bamboo poles.
+The goals were reduced from 6 to one or two, placed either at the two ends or at the centre of the soccer field, serving both teams.

-The single goal arrangement avoided direct body contact between two rival teams and was less physically demanding to the players, which attracted women to participate in the games.
+The single-goal arrangement avoided direct body contact between two rival teams and was less physically demanding to the players, which attracted women to participate in the games.

 The star soccer players in the Tang time included great poets Li Bai (李白 701-764) and Du Fu (杜甫 712-770).

 Soccer in Song Dynasty – Commercialisation of Soccer Games

 Song Dynasty (960–1279), the technologically most advanced era in ancient China, saw the biggest improvement in the production of soccer balls and the administration of soccer games.